Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/treemap-charts.md

 You may notice *two kinds of labels* in the example above:

-- For the big rectangles, top left - show information about total new sales of each product;
+- For the big rectangles, top left - show information about total new sales of each product.
 - For the smaller rectangles, bottom left - show how much of each product is sold in a particular country.

 Information about the color and size characteristics of the tiles is similar to what was said about the [Treemaps without hierarchies](#flat-treemap).